Governor-General of Antigua and Barbuda

-In addition to his or her legal responsibilities, the governor-general also has many community and ceremonial duties including delivering the speech from the throne at the state opening of Parliament, accepting letters of credence from foreign ambassadors, distributing various honours and decorations, and representing the state at official events.
+In addition to their legal responsibilities, the governor-general also has many community and ceremonial duties including delivering the speech from the throne at the state opening of Parliament, accepting letters of credence from foreign ambassadors, distributing various honours and decorations, and representing the state at official events.
 In general, the governor-general observes the conventions of the Westminster system and responsible government, maintaining political neutrality, and has to always act only on the advice of the prime minister.
 The governor-general is supported by a staff headed by the official secretary to the governor-general.

 The position of governor-general was established when Antigua and Barbuda gained independence on 1 November 1981.
-Since independence, four people have served as governor-general–all from Antigua, and three of them being men.
+Since independence, four people have served as governor-general–all Antiguan residents, and three of them being men.
 In practice, the governor-general has been viewed as a de facto head of state.

 History

 Prior to the establishment of the position of governor-general under the Constitution of Antigua and Barbuda, Antigua and Barbuda was administered by the Governor of Antigua, a position first established in 1632.
 In 1671, the position was replaced by a lieutenant governor with the establishment of the British Leeward Islands.
 From 1747 until 1816, the Leeward governor directly administered the archipelago.
 The position of Governor of Antigua was revived in 1816, and in 1833 the Governor of Antigua became the Governor of the Leeward Islands ex officio.
 The positions were merged in 1872, and in 1936, the position of administrator replaced the role.
 Upon the establishment of the Associated State of Antigua in 1967, the governorship was revived.

 Since the position's establishment, the prime minister has nominated the governor-general shortly after their assumption of office.
 A notable exception was Louise Lake-Tack, who was appointed three years after Baldwin Spencer assumed the premiership.
 Lake-Tack was later removed from office by the Gaston Browne administration, after the government requested her removal due to her refusing to work with the administration.
 Since then, the governor-general has rarely exercised his or her powers without the advice of the government.